medavox/distribackup/docs/message binary spec.md

 ###ID Bytes

-Each Message type will have an ID byte, follow either by its payload (for static-length types) or a length int (without the int type header attached, because we know what should follow for a certain message type), followed by its payload.
+Each Object type will have an ID byte, followed either by its payload (for static-length types) or a length int (without the int type header attached, because we know what should follow for a certain message type), followed by its payload.

-Objects inside a compound object don't need an ID byte; their type is inferred from the object's structure definition.
+Objects inside a compound object don't need an ID byte; their type is known from the object's structure definition.
 Variable-length types (such as strings) still need their length field though.

 ###Message Lengths